-Despite the 1973 ruling by the Supreme Court in Roe v.
-Wade that women have a constitutional right to make the decision to terminate a pregnancy, abortion remains one of the most divisive and emotionally charged issues in American politics.
-At one end of the debate over this practice are those who regard abortion as murder—a despicable and heinous crime.
-At the other end are those who regard any attempt to restrict abortion as a violation of women’s rights to privacy and bodily self-determination.
+Abortion has been one of the most divisive and emotionally charged issues in American politics.
+At one end of the debate are those who regard abortion as murder, a despicable and heinous crime.
+At the other end of the spectrum are those who regard any attempt to restrict abortion as an egregious violation of women’s rights to make their own decisions about their bodies and what is best for them and their families.
 Most Americans are somewhere in the middle.

 Public opinion on abortion falls into three camps—conservative, liberal, and moderate (or gradualist)—each of which draws on both science and ethical thinking.

-Conservatives regard the fetus as a human being, with the same rights as any human being who has been born, from the beginning of pregnancy onward.
+Conservative opposition to abortion stems from the conviction that the fetus is a human being, with the same rights as any born human being, from the beginning of pregnancy onward.
 Some conservative groups—such as the Catholic Church—consider the fetus to be a human being with full moral rights even earlier than the beginning of pregnancy, which occurs when the embryo implants in the uterus.
 The Church regards the embryo as a full human being from conception (the conjoining of sperm and egg).
 This is because at conception the embryo receives its own unique genetic code, distinct from that of its mother or father.
 Therefore, Catholic doctrine regards conception, not implantation, as the beginning of the life of a human being.

-Liberals, like Mary Anne Warren in her classic defense of abortion, do not deny that the fetus is biologically human, but Warren denies that biological humanity is either necessary or sufficient for personhood and a right to life.
+The pro-choice position on abortion is often referred to as the liberal view.
+Mary Anne Warren provides a classic statement of the liberal view.
+Warren does not dispute the conservative’s claim that the fetus is biologically human, but she denies that biological humanity is either necessary or sufficient for personhood and a right to life.
+She argues that basing moral standing on species membership is arbitrary, and maintains that it is the killing of persons, not humans, that is wrong.
 Indeed, Warren thinks that the conservative is guilty of a logical mistake: confusing biological humans and persons.
-She argues that species membership is an arbitrary basis for moral standing, and maintains that it is the killing of persons, not humans, that is wrong.
 Persons are beings with certain psychological traits, including sentience, consciousness, the capacity for rational thought, and the ability to use language.
-There may be some nonhuman persons (e.g., some animals), and there may be biological humans that are not persons, including early gestation fetuses, who have no person-making characteristics.
-By the end of the second trimester, fetuses are probably sentient, but even late gestation fetuses are less personlike than most mammals.
-Therefore, if killing animals is permissible, so is abortion, throughout pregnancy.
+There may be some nonhuman persons (e.g., some animals, extraterrestrial aliens), and there may be biological humans that are not persons, including early gestation fetuses, who have no person-making characteristics.
+By the end of the second trimester, fetuses are probably sentient, but even late gestation fetuses are less personlike than most mammals who are not considered to be persons.

-In 1971, Judith Thomson gave a completely different pro-choice argument, claiming that even if the personhood of the fetus were granted, this would not settle the morality of abortion because the fetus’s right to life does not necessarily give it a right to use the pregnant woman’s body.
+In 1971, Judith Thomson gave a completely different pro-choice argument from the classic liberal one, in which she maintained that even if the personhood of the fetus were granted, for the sake of the argument, this would not settle the morality of abortion because the fetus’s right to life does not necessarily give it a right to use the pregnant woman’s body.
 No one, Thomson says, has the right to use your body unless you give him permission—not even if he needs it for life itself.
 At least in the case of rape, the pregnant woman has not given the fetus the right to use her body.
 (Thus, Thomson’s argument, somewhat ironically for an article entitled “A Defense of Abortion,” provides those who are generally anti-choice with a rationale for making an exception in the case of rape, as do many pro-lifers—though not the Catholic Church.)
 Thomson maintains that whether a woman has a moral obligation to allow a fetus to remain in her body is a separate question from whether the fetus is a person with a right to life, and depends instead on the amount of sacrifice or burden it imposes on her.

 In 2003, Margaret Little argued that while abortion is not murder, neither is it necessarily moral.
-A pregnant woman and her fetus are not strangers; she is biologically its mother.
-However, she may have conflicts of duties.
-For example, a woman’s relationship to her children who have been born goes beyond mere biological connection and imposes stronger obligations.
-For this reason, their interests may trump those of the fetus.
-At the same time, even if the fetus is not a person, it is a “burgeoning human life,” and as such is worthy of respect.
-Many women believe that bringing a child into the world when they are not able to nurture it would be disrespectful of human life.
-The main reason women choose abortion, according to Little, is that they think it would be wrong to have a child when they are not capable of being good mothers.
+A pregnant woman and her fetus are not strangers; she is biologically its mother which provides her with some reason to protect its life.
+However, she may have duties of care to others, such as her existing children, which would be more difficult to fulfill if she has another child.
+The typical abortion patient is already a mother, single, and low-income or poor.
+Although Little does not regard the fetus as a person, it is a “burgeoning human life,” and as such is worthy of respect.
+But abortion does not necessarily conflict with respect for human life.
+Many women regard bringing a child into the world when they are not able to care for it properly as itself disrespectful of human life.

-The moderate, or gradualist, agrees with the liberal that a one-celled zygote is not a human person, but agrees with the conservative that the late-gestation fetus is virtually identical to a born infant.
-Thus, the moderate thinks that early abortions are morally better than late ones and that the reasons for having them should be stronger as the pregnancy progresses.
+The moderate, or gradualist, agrees with the classic liberal that an early fetus, much less a one-celled zygote, is not a person, but agrees with the conservative that the late-gestation fetus merits some moral concern because it is virtually identical to a born infant.
+Thus, the moderate thinks that early abortions are morally better than late ones and that the reasons for having one should be stronger as the pregnancy progresses.
 A reason that might justify an early abortion, such as not wanting to become a mother, would not justify an abortion in the seventh month to the moderate.